 Further, every person working in the regulated sector has a legal obligation to report suspicious financial activity that might indicate money laundering.
-The report is made by submitting a SAR to SOCA using its prescribed form found on its website.
+The report is made by submitting a Suspicious Activity Report to SOCA using its prescribed form found on its website.

-It is also an offence to disclose the fact that a SAR has been made, known as the “tipping off” offence.
+It is also an offence to disclose the fact that a Suspicious Activity Report has been made, known as the “tipping off” offence.

 Offences of failing to report and tipping off carry a maximum sentence of 5 years imprisonment.

-Since the introduction of POCA the number of SARs has significantly increased.
-According to figures published by the SOCA the number of SARs filed in 2002 was 64,164; in 2012 that figure was with a gradual rise in reports from the banking sector.
+Since the introduction of POCA the number of Suspicious Activity Reports has significantly increased.
+According to figures published by the SOCA the number of Suspicious Activity Reports filed in 2002 was 64,164; in 2012 that figure was with a gradual rise in reports from the banking sector.

 - Providing advice on whether a payment or transaction needs to be reported